aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 so that it also creates the necessary Global
 Secondary Index.

-Instead of creating a GSI over "PK1" as in your original Employee Portal Service, you will now create a GSI over "aws_dbe_b_PK1".
+Instead of creating a global secondary index over "PK1" as in your original Employee Portal Service, you will now create a global secondary index over "aws_dbe_b_PK1".
 "aws_dbe_b_" is a prefix that the AWS Database Encryption SDK appends to the attribute names that hold beacon values.

-Update the code that defines the first Global Secondary Index:
+Update the code that defines the first global secondary index:

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}